COMP122/comp122-f24/format-encodings/notes_10_14.md

   1. Lab: Practicum
      - Finding the most significant bit
        - manualy testing
-       - review of for-loop and if-then-else tranformation
+       - review of for-loop and if-then-else transformation

 ## Questions from Last Lecture/Lab, etc.:
    * M/W
+     - 42- assignment, what style to use
+       * which ever you want, but use 1 style
+     - UTF-8 encoding: x format
+       * binary encoding and then represented as hex
+     - Register questions:
+       - can we use the S registers on the mips
+         - yes, but refrain from using them.
+       - don't use: $at, $k0, $k1, sometimes $gp
+       - use the $zero register: whenever you can

    * T/R

 ---